cvs-health/testilo/README.md

 fs.readFile(`${comparerDir}/index.html`)
 .then(template => {
   const {comparer} = require(`${comparerDir}/index`);
-  const comparisonReport = compare(template, comparer, scoredReports);
+  const comparativeReports = compare(template, comparer, scoredReports);
 });
 ```

 The first two arguments to `compare()` are a template and a comparison function.
-In this example, they have been obtained from a directory in the Testilo package, but they could be custom-made.
+In this example, they have been obtained from files in the Testilo package, but they could be custom-made.
 The third argument to `compare()` is an array of report objects.

 #### By a user